bhuisgen/docker-zabbix-coreos/README.md

 #### Manual registration

-Create a host with the DNS host or the real IP address of the CoreOS node.
+Create a host with the DNS host or the IP address of the node.

 #### Auto-registration